ankit-jha/commands/README.md

 git branch --set-upstream-to origin dev_ankit #Creates tracking between remote dev_ankit branch and local dev_ankit branch

-#Not clear
-git push -u origin dev_new
+git push -u origin dev_new  #The first time that you push dev_new branch it sets up the association between your branch and the one at origin.